Prior to boarding the flight from LHR to Charlotte, NC, I had a few minutes to visit the American Airlines First Class Lounge in Terminal 3.

 American is going through an extensive lounge makeover process.
 During this process it has renamed its best lounges, the Flagship Lounges, as International First Class Lounges.
 Compared to other lounges for first class passengers and top tier elites, these lounges have long needed to improve their interior look and dining options.
 Once the renovations are finished, American will again call these lounges Flagship lounges.

 American has almost completed the changes at the International First Class Lounge at JFK Terminal 8.
 It now has a much more contemporary look.

-To further illustrate what the new lounges will look like and to compare to other OneWorld alliance lounges, here is a review of the progress of the renovation at JFK and reviews of First Class Lounges of Japan Airlines, Cathay Pacific and Ethiad.
+To further illustrate what the new lounges will look like and to compare to other OneWorld alliance lounges, here is a review of the progress of the renovation at JFK and reviews of First Class Lounges of Japan Airlines NRT Main Terminal and Satellite Terminal, Cathay Pacific The Pier and the Wing and Cabanas at HKG and Ethiad.

 LHR International First Class Lounge